Climb Mont Blanc – 4810 m

 Climbing Mt Blanc takes two days, but we build in a spare day in case of bad weather to maximise the chance of success.
 We usually start by driving to les Houches and then taking uplifts before walking to the Tete Rousse hut for an overnight stay, followed by an ascent via the Gouter/Bosses ridge.
-On the return you will spend the night in the Gouter hut and head back to Chamonix on the Saturday, just in time for our BBQ feast!
+On the return you will spend the night in the Gouter hut and head back to Chamonix on the Saturday.
 This will depend though on a number of factors, including weather and hut availability.

 To maximise your chance of summiting Mont Blanc it is important to get as fit as you possibly can.
 Good fitness will also make it more fun and less exhausting!
 The process of training for your goal will help you focus on your goal and having a goal will help you focus on your training.
 So all in all training is good!